-A Review of Mad Men Season One:
+Mad Men Season 1 Review

 But just when you think Mad Men lacks depth and originality, something remarkable happens.
 As a matter of fact, the transition is so subtle that you don’t even realize it.
 About midway through season one, Mad Men’s leisurely pace and slow-burn approach causes us to care for these characters deeply.
 Even though they make more money than us, we relate to the complexities of their everyday lives.
 Their problems are our problems, and Donald Draper is no different than you or I.

 Who knew that a sales pitch for cameras could pack such an emotional wallop, or that a show about advertising could tell so much truth?

 The central mystery of Mad Men season one — the secret of Don Draper’s past — keeps our attention, but the plot will never play an important role throughout the series.
 Instead, series creator Matthew Weiner wants to examine the complex nature of humanity through the prism of a few infinitesimal lives.
 In its ambitions and aspirations, Mad Men is the clear heir apparent to The Sopranos (which was just finishing its iconic run when Mad Men debuted in 2007).

 But the main thing that sets Mad Men apart from its contemporaries is its reliance on internal stakes.
 Instead of mob bosses or drug dealers or crystal meth kingpins, Mad Men focuses on (relatively) ordinary people.
 For action, look to the interaction.
 For excitement, turn up the volume.
 It’s all part of why Mad Men is the greatest character study in TV history.